j-info/ctfsite/walkthroughs/2022-01-30 - GamingServer.md

 [sudo] password for john:
 ```

 Maybe there is a quick privilege escalation using a SUID file?
-I run
+I run:

 `find / -type f -perm /4000 2> /dev/null`